 From the moment our lungs first fill with air, we become burdened with expectations.
-We are expected to smile when we dream as infants, learn to say “mama” or “dada”, and walk at a certain age.
+We are expected to smile when we dream as infants, learn to say “mama” or “dada”, and start walking at a certain age.
 Then the expectations grow.
 Standardized testing in elementary school.
-Actions that reflect well on family.
+Actions that reflect well on the family.
 College.
 Career.
 Marriage.
 In.
 That.
 Order.

-I decided to break that expectation order at twenty years old and marry the love of my life before graduating college.
+I decided to break that expectation order at twenty years old and marry before graduating college.

 We could have waited an extra year to get married.
 We could have held off until I graduated and had a career lined up.
-But oh how loved each other.
-How we were confident that the Lord wanted marriage for our lives now.
-That He wanted to work through us together as one in this moment.
+But oh how we loved each other.
+How we were confident that the Lord wanted marriage for our lives in this moment.
+That He wanted to work through us together as one at this moment.

-Austin had three side jobs and a beat up ford escort.
+Austin had three side jobs and a little beat-up manual Ford Escort.
 I had a part-time internship.
-He had to sell his trumpet to buy a ring.
-So we asked our God to make a way.
+He had to sell his trumpet to buy the ring.
+Even still, He was asking us to walk forward.

-He faithful to provide.
-He provided confidence in our own hearts, a monetary means to become married (not a ton, but more than enough), along with affirmation from our most trusted disciplers.
+He was faithful to provide.
+He provided assurance in our own hearts, a monetary means to become married (not a ton, but enough), along with affirmation from our most trusted disciplers.

 Yet while the Lord was providing deeply, the enemy was seeking to destroy the assurance we held.
 That destruction often flooded my mind in the aftermath of some sweet, well-meaning phrases I heard…